awsdocs/aws-storagegateway-user-guide/doc_source/backup-novastor.md

 **To restore data from an archived tape**

-1. Retrieve the archived tape from archive to a tape gateway\.
+1. Retrieve the archived tape from archive to a Tape Gateway\.
 For instructions, see [Retrieving Archived Tapes](managing-gateway-vtl.md#retrieving-archived-tapes-vtl)\.

 1. Use the NovaStor DataCenter/Network software to restore the data\.
 You do this by refreshing the mail slot and moving each tape you want to retrieve into an empty slot, as you do when restoring data from physical tapes\.
 For information about restoring data, see [Documentation NovaStor DataCenter/Network](https://dcmanual.novastor.com/help-html/dc/en/RestoretheExample.html)\.

 ## Writing Several Backup Jobs to a Tape Drive at the Same Time<a name="novastor-muliplexing"></a>

 In the NovaStor software, you can write several jobs to a tape drive at the same time using the multiplexing feature\.
 This feature is available when a multiplexer is available for a media pool\.
 For information about how to use multiplexing, see [Documentation NovaStor DataCenter/Network](https://dcmanual.novastor.com/help-html/dc/en/DefineBackupDestinationandSchedu.html)\.

 ## Resolving an "External Program Did Not Exit Correctly" Error<a name="novastor-workaround"></a>

 When configuring your VTL devices to work with NovaStor DataCenter/Network version 6\.4 or 7\.1, you might see an error message that reads `External Program did not exit correctly`\.
-This error occurs because the element assignment range from AWS Storage Gateway for storage drives and tape drives exceeds the number that NovaStor DataCenter/Network allows\.
+This error occurs because the element assignment range from Storage Gateway for storage drives and tape drives exceeds the number that NovaStor DataCenter/Network allows\.

 Storage Gateway returns 3200 storage and import/export slots, which is more than the 2400 limit that NovaStor DataCenter/Network allows\.
 To resolve this issue, you add a configuration file that enables the NovaStor software to limit the number of storage and import/export slots and preconfigures the element assignment range\.